 - Avoid opening several new lines of credit in a short time period, as this can indicate risk to lenders and temporarily lower your score.

 Perhaps most importantly, you need to have patience.
 You likely won’t achieve an excellent score within months of opening your first credit card.
-All of the major factors are improved over a long period of time: your history of on-time payments, your available credit, your mix of accounts and the age of all your accounts.

 How to keep your credit score from going down